akhil3480/logistics_inventory_management/README.md

 - **Picking Layer**
   Pickers scan and collect products from shop bins into boxes.
   Stock in the shop is reduced as items are picked.
+  One box belongs to only one order, but an order can span multiple boxes.

 ---